 Sabbah Claude, Ecole Polytechnique, Palaiseau, France

 Stolovitch Laurent, Université de Nice Sophia Antipolis, France

 Zhang Changgui, Université Lille 1, France

 All nationals except for some countries of the FSU and Former Yugoslavia, South Korea, Israel, and most countries in Central and South America, need visas to enter Russia.
 Because it takes time to proceed the visa application in a Russian consulate, we strongly recommend to ask for your visa at least six weeks prior to the conference date.
 We will provide an assistance with the visa invitation and registration when in Russia.

-Four days of the conference will be at the Steklov Mathematical Institute (Gubkina str.
-8) and one day (supposingly, this will be Wednesday, May 27) at the Mathematical Department of the Higher School of Economics (Usacheva str.
+Supposingly, four days of the conference will be at the Steklov Mathematical Institute (Gubkina str.
+8) and one day at the Mathematical Department of the Higher School of Economics (Usacheva str.
 6).

 For a limited number of participants, with the preference to younger researchers, the organizers will hopefully arrange a partial cover of the accommodation expenses in the Professor Guesthouse of the Higher School of Economics (Vavilova str.
 7) or in the hotel ''Academicheskaya'' (Donskaya str.
 1).

 The HSE Professor Guesthouse (Vavilova str.
 7) is located near the metro station "Leninskiy Prospect" (line 6).

 - To get from the Guesthouse to the Steklov Mathematical Institute (Gubkina str.
 8), one needs to cross Vavilova street, take any tram and go 4 stops to the stop "Ulitsa Gubkina"